mohamedyd/awesome_resources/ml-datasets-models.md

 * [AutoTrain Advanced](https://github.com/huggingface/autotrain-advanced): With AutoTrain Advanced, anyone can use colab to finetune LLMs just by uploading data and tuning parameters!
 All you need to do is create a folder called data and put your train.csv in it!
 Make sure it has text column, adjust params, model, etc, and boom your model will start training.

-* [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/): Connecting your own data with LLMs is a superpower to make these models really performant and really useful, this is exactly where the LlamaIndex framework shines.
+* [LlamaIndex](https://gpt-index.readthedocs.io/en/latest/): Connecting your own data with LLMs is a superpower to make these models really performant and useful, this is exactly where the LlamaIndex framework shines.

 * [H2O LLM studio by H2O.ai](https://github.com/h2oai/h2o-llmstudio): no-code toolkit to finetune large language models for multiple downstream applications.
-It's equipped with multiple finetuning techniques, such as Low-Rank Adaptation (LoRA) and Reinforecement Learning (RL).
+It's equipped with multiple finetuning techniques, such as Low-Rank Adaptation (LoRA) and Reinforcement Learning (RL).
 It also allows to track and evaluate finetuning experiments using Neptune toolkit and import/export models with Hugging Face

 * [OpenLLM](https://github.com/bentoml/OpenLLM): An open platform for operating large language models (LLMs) in production.
 Fine-tune, serve, deploy, and monitor any LLMs with ease.

 * [Prompt2Model - Generate Deployable Models from Instructions](https://github.com/neulab/prompt2model): Prompt2Model is a system that takes a natural language task description (like the prompts used for LLMs such as ChatGPT) to train a small special-purpose model that is conducive for deployment.

-* [Open LLMs](https://github.com/eugeneyan/open-llms): a list of LLMs (Large Language Models) are all licensed for commercial use (e.g., Apache 2.0, MIT, OpenRAIL-M).
+* [Open LLMs](https://github.com/eugeneyan/open-llms): a list of LLMs (Large Language Models) that are all licensed for commercial use (e.g., Apache 2.0, MIT, OpenRAIL-M).

 * [List of Open Sourced Fine-Tuned Large Language Models (LLM)](https://medium.com/geekculture/list-of-open-sourced-fine-tuned-large-language-models-llm-8d95a2e0dc76): An incomplete list of open-sourced fine-tuned Large Language Models (LLM) you can run locally on your computer.
 You can have most up and running for less than $100, including training dataset and GPU costs.

 * [Scikit-LLM: Sklearn Meets Large Language Models](https://github.com/iryna-kondr/scikit-llm): Seamlessly integrate powerful language models like ChatGPT into scikit-learn for enhanced text analysis tasks.

-* [StarCoder](https://huggingface.co/bigcode/starcoder): StarCoder is the first large model (15B) which is both high performance (beating the like of PaLM, LLaMa, CodeGen or OpenAI code-crushman-001 on code generation) and also trained only on carefully vetted data.
+* [StarCoder](https://huggingface.co/bigcode/starcoder): StarCoder is the first large model (15B) which is both high performance (beating the likes of PaLM, LLaMa, CodeGen or OpenAI code-crushman-001 on code generation) and also trained only on carefully vetted data.

 * [Practical Guides for Large Language Models ](https://github.com/Mooler0410/LLMsPracticalGuide): A curated (still actively updated) list of practical guide resources of LLMs